Fall 2021 Career Fairs:

 - For both 1-on-1 and group chats, organizations will share their own meeting links (such as Zoom and Microsoft Teams) with students.
 Conversations will usually take place using video.

-- Log in to your Crimson Careers account, navigate to Events > Career Fairs.
-Click into the specific career fair and and if you haven't already done so, select "Attend".
+- Login to your Crimson Careers account, navigate to Events > click "More Filters" > select "Virtual Career Fairs" > click Apply.
+Click into the specific career fair and if you haven't already done so, select "Attend".

 - You may be prompted to complete or update your Chat Profile.
 You can update your concentration, graduation date, and add an optional profile picture under Account/Academic.